HMetcalfeW/cartographer/README.md

 Helm SDK for chart rendering
 Kubernetes API packages for unstructured manifest parsing

+### Getting Started

+To quickly get Cartographer up and running and visualize your first Kubernetes manifest:

+1.  **Build the executable:**
+    ```bash
+    make build
+    ```
+    This will create the `cartographer` binary in the `build/` directory.

+2.  **Analyze a sample manifest:**
+    Let's assume you have a simple `deployment.yaml` file:
+    ```yaml
+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      name: my-nginx-deployment
+      labels:
+        app: nginx
+    spec:
+      replicas: 1
+      selector:
+        matchLabels:
+          app: nginx
+      template:
+        metadata:
+          labels:
+            app: nginx
+        spec:
+          containers:
+          - name: nginx
+            image: nginx:latest
+    ```
+    Run Cartographer to analyze it and generate a DOT file:
+    ```bash
+    ./build/darwin_arm64/cartographer analyze --input deployment.yaml --output-format dot --output-file deployment.dot
+    ```
+    (Adjust the path to the binary based on your OS, e.g., `./build/linux/cartographer` for Linux.)

+3.  **Visualize the graph:**
+    Use Graphviz to convert the DOT file into a PNG image:
+    ```bash
+    dot -Tpng deployment.dot -o deployment.png
+    ```
+    This will create `deployment.png` showing the dependency graph.

+This basic workflow demonstrates how to use Cartographer to gain insights into your Kubernetes configurations.

 ### Update Dependencies
 Cartographer uses Go modules.
 From the repository root: